rawebone/Razor/framework/manual/raw.md

 ## Quick Start

 To get going with the framework quickly, open the `public/index.php` file.
-In Razor this is referred to as a **Controller** and contains handlers for taking action against particular **HTTP Verbs**.
-For example when we request the index page of the website, to handle a GET request and send out the obligatory "Hello, World!" response we would write:
+In Razor this is referred to as a **Controller** and it contains **Handlers** for taking action against particular **HTTP Verbs**.
+For example when we request the index page of the website, to handle a `GET` request and send out the obligatory "Hello, World!" response we would write:

 ```php
 <?php